BirdeeHub/birdeevim/README.md

     1. How to include as input to flake something that isnt the main branch, i.e. legacy tags and branch names.

-    2. examples of people setting up language debuggers for dap and dap-ui without mason.
+    2. Can someone provide links showing people setting up language debuggers for dap and dap-ui without mason in Lua?
+        Regular or Nix it doesnt matter, just no non-nix package managers for the debugger itself.

     3. how to actually target a specific flake package from cli commands note, I have tried every variation of .#packagename and ./.#packagename